angularjs-livetpls/angularjs-webstorm-livetpls/README.md

 ##Introduction

 This repository contains LiveTemplates for [AngularJS](http://angularjs.org/) and [Jasmine](https://github.com/pivotal/jasmine) to be used with [JetBrains](http://www.jetbrains.com/) products such as [IntelliJ](http://www.jetbrains.com/idea/) or [WebStorm](http://www.jetbrains.com/webstorm/).

 Live Templates are a set of abbreviations that expand in to 'code snippets' for common tasks such as creating variables and functions.
 These abbreviations significantly speed up development and reduce coding errors.

-These Live Templates are incomplete, but compatible with Angular JS version 1.0.1.

 Check out the [blog post](http://pkozlowskios.wordpress.com/2012/07/15/live-templates-for-angular-js-in-webstorm/) for more!